 Our work had three notable limitations.
 First, we focused on vertebrate species, although we were aware that machine learning has been used to process images of invertebrates in the wild (e.g., Hoye et al., 2021).
 Detecting small animals, such as many invertebrates, is more difficult with camera traps, especially with variations in light conditions.
 Future deep learning algorithms may resolve this by techniques such as small object detection (Liu, Yang, et al., 2021) and low-light detection (Chen and Shah, 2021).
 Second, we excluded satellite imagery since we focused on wildlife images where individual-level recognition was possible.
-For some large wildlife species, such as whales and elephants, individuals could be detected and followed using satellite images (Guirado et al., 2019; Duporge et al., 2021).
+For some large wildlife species, such as whales and elephants, individuals could be detected and followed using satellite images

+(Guirado et al., 2019; Duporge et al., 2021).
 As the quality of images increases, satellite imagery will become an increasingly important tool for wildlife conservation (Tuia et al., 2022).
 Finally, we acknowledge that the relevant literature is rapidly increasing and changing: our map will inevitably be obsolete in a few years.
-However, this study provides some current insights, providing new perspectives.
+However, this study provides some current insights, providing new perspectives, revealing gaps and clusters of current work and areas for improvement, especially in terms of reporting practices.